kagantek/OUA-U32-Bootcamp/README.md

   ### Sprint Review

   + <b>Sprint Review Participants:</b> `Kerem Aslan URAL`, `İsrafil ERCAN`, `İrem Eylül ÖZTEK`, `Kağan TEK`.
-  + A comprehensive game map was designed using the Terrain tool.
+  + A comprehensive game map was designed using the `Terrain tool`.
-  + The village area, which represents the first level of our game, has been designed.
+  + `The village area`, which represents the first level of our game, has been designed.
-  + The archer Erika model from the Mixamo platform was used as the main character.
+  + The archer Erika model from the `Mixamo platform` was used as the main character.
-  + 3D assets, especially suitable for the fantasy and adventure genre, were researched and used in level design.
+  + `3D assets`, especially suitable for the fantasy and adventure genre, were researched and used in level design.
-  + Basic movement codes of the character have been written and added to the character.
+  + Basic `movement codes` of the character have been written and added to the character.
-  + Our basic movement animations, along with our movement codes, have been edited and added to the character.
+  + Our basic `movement animations`, along with our movement codes, have been edited and added to the character.

   ### Sprint Retrospective

   + Although the use of the GitHub desktop application by the team caused difficulties at the beginning of the sprint, this problem was solved thanks to the training we provided within ourselves.
   + Even though we, as a team, were undecided for a while about our main character's motivation to go on an adventure, we decided that this motivation would be revenge.
   + Since the size of some of the models used reduces the performance of the game, it was decided to use smaller and optimized models.
-  + Although there was a disagreement about whether our character would be a melee or a ranged fighter, it was ultimately decided that he would be a ranged fighter archer.
+  + Although there was a disagreement about whether our character would be a melee or a ranged fighter, it was ultimately decided that she would be a ranged fighter archer.
   + It has been decided to increase the number of tasks and scores of team members in the next sprint.
   + As a result, although we encountered minor problems and disagreements, the sprint tasks we set were completed and the sprint process was close to what we expected.